DrewImm/LavaColor/README.md

 **mylava.setSineOffset(X)**
 Set the shift phase. https://en.wikipedia.org/wiki/Phase_(waves)#Phase_shift

+**mylava.setSpeedRandom(X)**
+Randomizes the speed based on this value, which makes the paint look more lively and less rigidly-timed.
+Default is 0.15, range is 0-1

 ### Multiple Paint Targets

 You can paint the same gradient to many elements for a matching effect.
 Just give them each a unique id and add them as paint targets!